Can Stem Cells Help Interstitial Lung Disease?

 Stem cells are the building blocks of every single living organism in the world.
 They have the ability for self-renewal and replication, and are capable of forming any type of tissue or organ in the body.
 Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
 It has been discovered that adult stem cells have the ability to be transferred into any single organ in the body.

 Stem Cell Therapy for Interstitial Lung Disease

 In the case of interstitial lung disease, autologous stem cells are used; this means the cells come from the patient’s body.
 These stem cells are found in blood (venous).
 Bone marrow or venous stem cells have the capacity to form many types of differentiated cells.
 During the procedure, stem cell therapy involves isolating adult cells from bone marrow requiring special laboratory techniques to collect.
 After extraction, the cells are isolated.
-At this point, the cells are returned to the patient intravenously or through the use of a nebulizer.
+At this point, the cells are returned to the patient intravenously.
 The minimally invasive therapy can be performed as an outpatient procedure in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately, safely and successfully.
 If you would like to find out more about how our stem cell therapy for interstitial lung disease can help you, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.